In light of St. Patrick’s Day we decided to share with you some of the most sacred mountains in Ireland.

-Hiking in Ireland comes in many forms, with options to hike the most scenic of mountains with expansive, breath taking views to challenging peaks and more, but one thing a lot of people don’t know is that Ireland is home to a multitude of sacred mountains.
+Hiking in Ireland comes in many forms, with options to visit the most scenic mountains with breath taking views, challenging peaks and more.
+However, one thing a lot of people don’t know is that Ireland is home to a multitude of sacred mountains.

 Here are our top 5 sacred mountains in Ireland.

 Croagh Patrick – One of the most famous sacred mountains in Ireland

 Overlooking Clew Bay in County Mayo, Croagh Patrick is considered the most sacred mountain in Ireland.
 The tradition of pilgrimage to this sacred mountain in Ireland stretches back over 5k years, way back to the stone age.
 Croagh Patrick is notorious for its Pilgrimage in honour of Saint Patrick, Ireland’s patron saint.
 It is said that on the summit of this sacred mountain, Saint Patrick himself fasted for 40 days back in 441 AD.

 From the top of Croagh Patrick, you can see brilliant views of Clew Bay and the surrounding south Mayo countryside.
 It is one of the highest peaks in West Ireland.

 Explore Croagh Patrick when you book onto our Wild Atlantic Way & Islands Guided Tour.

 Mount Brandon – The second most famous sacred mountain in Ireland

 Mount Brandon is the 8th highest mountain in Ireland and the highest Irish peak outside the MacGillycuddy Reeks range.
 Situated in the centre of the Brandon mountain range on the Dingle Peninsula, County Kerry, the mountain was named after Saint Brendan.